amaelkady/FM-2D/README.md

 Citation:
 ---------

-Elkady, A. (2021). " Open-Source Platform for Modeling and Analyzing Steel Frame Buildings in OpenSEES in Support of Performance-based Earthquake Engineering."
-Advances in Engineering Software, (under review).
+Elkady, A. (2021). " Open-Source Platform for the Structural Analysis of Buildings Assets."
+Software: Practice and Experience, (under review).